Queen Mary Hospital (Hong Kong)

-The Queen Mary Hospital is the largest district general hospital located in Pok Fu Lam on Hong Kong Island of Hong Kong.
-It is part of the teaching hospital of the Faculty of Dentistry and Li Ka Shing Faculty of Medicine of the University of Hong Kong.
-It has 1,711 beds.
-It provides general medical and surgical services to the residents of Western and Southern districts and is a tertiary referral centre for the whole territory of Hong Kong and beyond.
+The Queen Mary Hospital (瑪麗醫院; QMH) is a public district general hospital in Hong Kong.
+It is the largest hospital on Hong Kong Island at 1,711 beds, and is also a teaching hospital affiliated with the dental and medical schools of the University of Hong Kong.
+The hospital serves residents of the Western and Southern districts and is a tertiary referral centre for the whole of Hong Kong and beyond.
+It first opened on 13 April 1937 and is named for Mary of Teck, the queen consort of King George V of the UK.

 History

-Queen Mary Hospital had its foundation stone laid on 10 May 1935 by the governor of Hong Kong, William Peel, and was officially opened on 13 April 1937 by Andrew Caldecott, the then governor of Hong Kong.
+Queen Mary Hospital had its foundation stone laid on 10 May 1935 by the governor of Hong Kong, William Peel, and was officially opened on 13 April 1937 by Andrew Caldecott, governor of Hong Kong.
 The hospital was named for Mary of Teck, the widowed queen consort of King George V of the United Kingdom.
 It then replaced the Government Civil Hospital as the main accident and emergency hospital for Hong Kong Island.
-The hospital was greatly expanded over the years, with two major expansion projects completed in 1955 and 1983, the second being designed by London-based hospital architects, Llewelyn Davies.
+The hospital was greatly expanded over the years, with two major expansion projects completed in 1955 and 1983, the second being designed by London-based architects, Llewelyn Davies.